jdaymude/xbox2local/README.md

 ## Getting Started

-1. You'll need a Unix-based command line and any installation of [Python 3.x](https://www.python.org/downloads/).
-For users of other command lines, see Issue [#4](https://github.com/jdaymude/xbox2local/issues/4).
+1. You'll need a command line (Unix-based, Windows Command Prompt, or macOS Terminal) and any [Python](https://www.python.org/downloads/) installation version 3.5 or newer.
+You will also need the [tqdm](https://github.com/tqdm/tqdm#installation) and [pathvalidate](https://github.com/thombashi/pathvalidate#installation) packages.

 2. Have your Xbox Live (Microsoft) account email and password on hand.
 Both Free and Gold accounts are supported.